-Payments made by certain other people and organizations also count toward your out-ofpocket costs.
+Payments made by certain other people and organizations also count toward your out-of-pocket costs.
 For example, payments made by a state pharmaceutical assistance program, an AIDS drug assistance program, the Indian Health Service, and most charities count toward your out-of-pocket costs.
 This can help you qualify for catastrophic coverage.
-When you reach the Catastrophic Coverage Stage, Community First Medicare Advantage Plan and D-SNP (HMO) pays most of the costs of your Medicare Part D drugs for the rest of the year.
+When you reach the Catastrophic Coverage Stage, Community First Medicare Advantage D-SNP pays most of the costs of your Medicare Part D drugs for the rest of the year.

-4. Check the reports we send you.
+4. Check the EOBs we send you.

-When you get an Explanation of Benefits in the mail, please make sure it is complete and correct.
+When you get an EOB in the mail, please make sure it is complete and correct.
 If you think something is wrong or missing from the report, or if you have any questions, please call Member Services.
 Be sure to keep these reports.
 They are an important record of your drug expenses.